 Sending an E-Signature request with S-Sign is as simple as generating a document and sending an email.
-Once you have created an HTML E-Signature request template and a signable PDF template, navigate to a Salesforce record and click the S-Docs button.
-If you don't see the S-Docs button, you either need to add it to your page layout (if you're viewing select standard objects) or you need to create the button and add it to your page layout (if you're viewing a custom object).
+Once you have created an HTML E-Signature request template and an S-Sign PDF template, navigate to a Salesforce record and click the S-Docs button.
+If you don't see the S-Docs button, review the S-Docs Installation & Configuration guide.

-Next, select your HTML E-Signature request template and your signable PDF template.
-You can tell which templates are S-Sign enabled by the S-Sign logo that appears next to the template names.
+Next, select your HTML E-Signature request template and your PDF template.
+S-Sign enabled templates have an S-Sign logo next to the template name.
 Click Next Step to generate documents with these templates.

 If you didn't specify the email of the signer in the template editor, you will be prompted to enter their email now.
 If your template requires multiple signers, you will be able to enter the email address of each signer here.

 Upon clicking Next Step, you will be brought to the the email page.
 Here, you have the option to edit the usual email fields (To, CC, BCC, Subject).

 Note that you also have the option to edit the body of the email.

 Note that the PDF is not included on this email as an attachment; this is because the email contains a link to the document(s) for signature.
 Click Send to send the document for e-Signature.

 The recipient then receives the email that you created with your HTML template: